-COVID-19 is a severe respiratory illness caused by a novel coronavirus called SARS-CoV-2.
-As the virus has become a global pandemic, there have been widespread changes to daily life to stop the spread of the virus that at present, has no cure.
+COVID-19 is a severe respiratory illness caused by a novel coronavirus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+As the virus became a global pandemic, there were widespread changes to daily life to stop the spread of the virus.

 Image Credit: jaras72/Shutterstock.com

 Any treatment available is supportive, meaning it does not treat the virus specifically, but supports the body as it fights off the infection naturally.

 Measures to prevent the spread of the virus have included physical and social distancing, more rigorous hygiene practices, and wearing protective facial coverings.

 As the pandemic develops, advice on how to effectively utilize these preventative measures is developing, too.
 The current advice on all preventative measures is detailed below.

 Face masks will not prevent the spread of SARS-CoV-2 on their own.
 They must be used in conjunction with other preventative measures.
 There are several different types of face masks available, and as such, there is different advice on how to wear, remove, and wash them safely.

 Face masks are worn primarily to protect other people from the wearer, who may be asymptomatic or presymptomatic and able to pass on the virus unknowingly.
 It is important to understand the difference between pre- and asymptomatic people.